 In January 2020, we entered into a collaboration and license agreement with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of ATYR1923 for ILD in Japan.
 Under the agreement (the Kyorin Agreement), Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILD.
 Under the terms of the Kyorin Agreement, Kyorin is obligated to fund all research, development, regulatory, marketing and commercialization activities in Japan.
 In September 2020, Kyorin began dosing patients in a Phase 1 clinical trial of ATYR1923 (known as KRP-R120 in Japan) and completed the last subject visit in December 2020.
-The Phase 1 clinical trial, which was conducted and funded by Kyorin, is a placebo-controlled clinical trial to evaluate the safety, pharmacokinetics (PK) and immunogenicity of ATYR1923 in 32 healthy Japanese male volunteers.
-Results from this clinical trial are intended to enable Kyorin to initiate clinical trials in ILD in Japan.
+The Phase 1 clinical trial, which was conducted and funded by Kyorin, was a placebo-controlled clinical trial to evaluate the safety, pharmacokinetics (PK) and immunogenicity of ATYR1923 in 32 healthy Japanese male volunteers.
+ATYR1923 was observed to be generally well-tolerated with no drug-related serious adverse events and PK findings were consistent with previous studies of ATYR1923.
 We received an \$8.0 million upfront payment in January 2020 and a \$2.0 million milestone payment in January 2021 upon completion of enrollment in the Phase 1 clinical trial, and are eligible to receive up to an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.

 In conjunction with our clinical development of ATYR1923, we have in parallel been advancing our discovery pipeline of NRP2 antibodies and tRNA synthetases.
 In November 2020, we declared our lead Investigational New Drug (IND) candidate in oncology from our NRP2 antibody program, ATYR2810.
 ATYR2810 is a fully humanized monoclonal antibody that specifically and functionally blocks the interaction between NRP2 and one of its primary ligands, vascular endothelial growth factor (VEGF).
-ATYR2810 is in preclinical development for the potential treatment of certain aggressive cancers where NRP2 is implicated.
 NRP2 is highly expressed on certain tumors and increased NRP2 expression is associated with worse outcomes in many cancers, such as overall survival, metastasis and resistance to targeted therapies.
 The role of NRP2 and VEGF signaling in the tumor microenvironment and its importance in the progression of certain aggressive cancers is becoming increasingly validated.
+ATYR2810 is in preclinical development for the potential treatment of certain aggressive cancers where NRP2 is implicated and we plan to submit an IND application and initiate a Phase 1 clinical trial in 2022.

 In March 2020, our subsidiary, Pangu BioPharma Limited (Pangu BioPharma), together with the Hong Kong University of Science and Technology (HKUST) was awarded a grant of approximately \$750,000 to build a high-throughput platform for the development of bi-specific antibodies.
-The two-year project is being funded by the Hong Kong government's Innovation and Technology Commission under the Partnership Research Program (PRP).
+The two-year project was funded by the Hong Kong government's Innovation and Technology Commission under the Partnership Research Program (PRP).
 The PRP aims to support research and development projects undertaken by companies in collaboration with local universities and public research institutions.
-The grant is expected to fund approximately 50% of the total estimated project cost, and we expect to contribute the remaining 50%.
+The grant was funded approximately 50% of the total estimated project cost, and we contributed the remaining 50%.